Elegance and efficiency.

 The Critical Path to Learning Success

 The ability to effectively evaluate student learning is a critical aspect of a successful educator.
-Once a teacher determines a student’s understanding, course activities can be adjusted as required using SchoolBoogy’s Assessment Engine without the excessive time consumption.
+Once a teacher determines a student’s understanding, course activities can be adjusted as required using SchoolBoogy’s Assessment Engine without excessive time consumption.
 SchoolBoogy offers teachers the best way to assess student knowledge.

 Quick AssessmentIn a SchoolBoogy classroom, teachers can send a Quick Assessment to the screens of every student.
 Teachers can view a summary of each student's accuracy and performance.
 Teachers can immediately identify who requires additional support and can refocus the curriculum as needed.
-Quick Assessments allow shy students to privately answer class question and demonstrate learning in an elegant way.
+Quick Assessments allow shy students to privately answer class questions and demonstrate learning in an elegant way.

 QuizzesSchoolBoogy gives teachers the ability to schedule quizzes automatically at the completion of a lesson or group of lessons.
-When students complete a quiz, the Assessment Engine automatically grade objective questions, and sorts subjective questions and answers for direct grading.
+When students complete a quiz, the Assessment Engine automatically grade objective questions and sorts subjective questions and answers for direct grading.

 Guided AssessmentA Guided Assessment is another name for a Unit test.
 Automated Grading automatically scores objective test questions, while subjective are formatted for teachers to rapidly score answers.
 As with all assessments, teacher's can assign values to each question and the final grade is automatically applied to each student's grade book.
 SchoolBoogy introduces a whole new way to determine if a student performed to their ability over a given period.

 Self-AssessmentSelf-Assessments are ungraded tests that students can use to measure personal improvements.
 After any assessment, SchoolBoogy generates a Learning Plan for each student to complete.
 A Learning Plan rates student mastery and generates a personalized path to review or reinforce areas of improvement.